Do you know what the best exercise is by far for building a beastly back?

-These are the closest you can get to doing pull-ups without actually doing pull-ups.
+Also known as the inverted row or bodyweight row, this alternative exercise is the closest you can get to doing pull-ups without actually doing pull-ups.

 The name implies where you are for the movement; essentially, you get "down under" a ledge or bar, grab it with your hands and, suspended in space with your feet on the floor, pull your upper body upwards.

 As for the ledge or bar above you, you can use a ton of different objects in your house: Tables, chairs, bookcases...get creative.
 (But stay safe - you don't want things falling on you!)

 The trick is to find something low enough to have your feet be on the ground as you perform your pulls.

 When these get too simple, elevate your feet.
 The higher your lower body is, the more you're lifting your upper body (a.k.a., adding weight to the exercise).